Our Guide Training Staff – A Rich Resource

 Robert C. (Bob) Hoverson

 Bob Hoverson has a B.S. degree in Forestry from the University of Montana, and recently retired from a distinguished forty-year career with the United States Forest Service.
 During his USFS career, Bob spent over a decade as a Wilderness Ranger and Timber/Resource Forester.
 For more than thirty years, he was stationed at the Historic Ninemile Ranger Station, and managed a winter range program, caring for over 200 head of government-owned horses and mules.
 In 1988 (and for the ensuing twenty-three years!), Bob initiated and managed two programs – the Northern Region Pack Train and the Ninemile Wildlands Training Center.
 Bob is recognized as a packing authority is responsible for setting today’s packing standard and is author of the book The Packer’s Field Manual, and an instructional DVD entitled Mule Packing-Decker Style.

 Areas of Expertise: Taxidermy, Upland Game

 Derik Rich is a graduate of Swan Mountain Wilderness Guide School, and now is an outfitter, taxidermist and horseshoer.
 Upon completion of guide school, Derik completed ferrier and taxidermy courses.
-Derik has worked for several outfitters in Montana and Colorado, and has worked for Swan Mountain in Glacier National Park the last four years.
-He owns and operates Swan Safaris operating out of Havre, MT
+Derik has worked for several outfitters in Montana and Colorado, and has worked for Swan Mountain in Glacier National Park for four years.
+He owns and operates Swan Safaris operating out of Choteau, MT

 Jim & Stacey Boyd